Georgia Healthcare Administration Certificate Programs

 While many certificate programs in healthcare administration provide a campus-based course of study, a growing number of these programs are now offered in a fully online format that’s designed to accommodate the schedules of today’s busy, working professionals.

 Georgia Careers with Healthcare Administration

-According to the Bureau of Labor Statistics (BLS), Georgia’s healthcare administrators earned a median salary of $92,780 as of May 2020.
+Georgia’s healthcare administrators earn a median salary of $92,780 as of May 2020.
 Early career professionals here, which reflect the 25th percentile, earned about $63,810 during this time, while seasoned pros with extensive industry experience and graduate-level degrees earned closer to the 90th percentile, which was $172,200 during this time.

-The U.S. Department of Labor projects outstanding growth in Georgia’s healthcare administration profession in the coming years.
-Between 2018 and 2028, the number of jobs for healthcare managers, administrators, and leaders in Georgia is expected to increase by 27%, rising from 9,160 jobs in 2018 to about 11,610 jobs in 2028.
+Outstanding growth in Georgia’s healthcare administration profession is projected in the coming years between 2018 and 2028.
+The number of jobs for healthcare managers, administrators, and leaders in Georgia is expected to increase by 27%, rising from 9,160 jobs in 2018 to about 11,610 jobs in 2028.

 During this ten-year period ending in 2028, the state should see about 1,070 annual job openings for healthcare administrators due to a blend of new job growth, retirements, and natural job turnover.

 Ready to start your journey to a rewarding healthcare career?